Apple Maps full review

 Price & availability

-As a preinstalled app, Maps is subject to updates whenever Apple releases a new version of iOS: public-transport directions were added as part of the iOS 9 update in 2015, for instance, while iOS 12 brought an entirely revamped service.
+As a preinstalled app, Apple Maps is subject to updates whenever a new version of iOS comes out: public-transport directions were added as part of the iOS 9 update in 2015, for instance, while iOS 12 brought an entirely revamped service.

 Accuracy of data